DigitalCitizen110625/SafariBugTracker-Public/README.md

 * [Software Requirment Specifications](https://github.com/DigitalCitizen110625/SafariBugTracker-Public/SRS/SafariBugTracker_SRS.docx)

 ## :cloud:	Live Demo
-Please visit : <a href="https://safaribugtracker.azurewebsites.net/">SafariBugTracker</a> for a live demo of the system
+Please visit : <a href="https://safaribugtracker.azurewebsites.net/">SafariBugTracker</a> for a live demo of the system.
+Note that <b> initial load times may be slow </b> due to the fact that its running on Azures free tier app hosting service.

 ## :elephant:	About Safari Bug Tracker